 - The NMMC Specialty Pharmacy is connected to Epic, which means that medical records are updated in real-time, improving patient care, reducing duplication and facilitating provider communication.

 - The NMMC Specialty Pharmacy is local, which allows us to work with patients on the best way to get their medications to them.
-We deliver through UPS, but also are able to provide on-site pickup in Tupelo when needed or preferred.
+We deliver through UPS and are also able to provide on-site pickup in Tupelo when needed or preferred.

-- We are nationally accredited by URAC, the independent leader in promoting healthcare quality through leadership, accreditation, measurement and innovation.
+We are nationally accredited by URAC, the independent leader in promoting healthcare quality through leadership, accreditation, measurement and innovation.
 URAC accreditation is a symbol of a commitment to excellence, quality and accountability.
+More information about URAC accreditation can be found here.

-The goal of NMMC's patient management program is to provide clinical services in a caring and supportive environment, optimizing medication adherence, and preventing disease progression.
-We focus on medication access,tolerance and adherence.
+The goal of NMMC's patient management program is to provide clinical services in a caring and supportive environment, optimize medication adherence and prevent disease progression.
+We focus on medication access, tolerance and adherence.

 NMMC provides personalized medication programs and services for patients with complex and chronic diseases who need challenging drug regimens, such as: